How to Get Vinyl to Stick to Wood

 Choose vinyl that has a solvent-based adhesive instead of acrylic.
 Solvent-based adhesives can adhere better to porous surfaces such as wood.
 Though, you may need to weigh your options for they are more expensive than acrylic ones.

-Use the Right Transfer Tape
+Use The Right Transfer Tape

 Also, you have to check that you are not using paper transfer tape.
 If you are using one, you can moisten the back of the transfer paper with application fluid.
 The application fluid weakens the bond between the vinyl and tape.
 It softens the tape’s adhesive.

-Applying a Sealant
+Applying A Sealant

 If you are creating signs for outdoor use, you can make the vinyl designs more durable by applying a clear coat (Mod Podge or Krylon).
 You can read more about sealing vinyl on wood here.